Alphalfa711/module1-challange/README.md

 ```
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements                                        completed
 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+THEN I find that the elements follow a logical structure independent      completed
+      of styling and positioning
 WHEN I view the icon and image elements
-THEN I find accessible alt attributes
+THEN I find accessible alt attributes                                     completed
 WHEN I view the heading attributes
-THEN they fall in sequential order
+THEN they fall in sequential order                                        changing heading does not go
+                                                                          with content order
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title                                  completed
 ```

 ## Mock-Up